Loading Page...

 Eating Contest Safety Considerations

-Although eating contests are popular to participate in and watch, they can be dangerous for participants.
+RISK: Although eating contests are popular to participate in and watch, they can be dangerous for participants.
 Here are a few ways you can ensure that everyone stays safe:

 • Have an EMT on site.
 For the safety of your participants, have an EMT in case of any emergency health situations.